-The planet’s ability to support all life on Earth is finite.
+The Earth’s ability to support life is finite.

 The one planet life is about living within these limits, with everyone having a fair share.